How to Deal With Difficult Parents

 Finding ways to cope with difficult parents will help you settle into peace and happiness – for perhaps the first time in your life.
 These tips are for adult children who want to move past their unhappy childhoods.

 And here are three ways to move past an unhappy childhood, based on my experience with my parents.

 Some moms are more apt to boil rabbits and stalk married men (like Glenn Close in Fatal Attraction) than balance a successful white-collar job with a nurturing home life (like Claire Huxtable).
 Adult children of difficult parents need to know how to build good relationships with them anyway — even if we have a mother-in-law who doesn’t accept us — or we suffer the consequences.

-I know firsthand what it’s like to cope with a difficult parent; I’ve learned to love my mother, who has struggled with schizophrenia for most of my life (which made for a very unhappy childhood for me).
+I know firsthand what it’s like to cope with difficult parents; I’ve learned to love my mother, who has struggled with schizophrenia for most of my life (which made for a very unhappy childhood for me).
 If you’re the adult child of an alcoholic, mentally ill, or toxic parent – these suggestions may help you connect with them and and help you move past your own unhappy childhood.

 Remember: even the most unorthodox childhood can be a springboard to success – depending on your attitude and perspective!